 With more than 7,000 islands, the Philippines is definitely a treasure trove of marine life divers and non-divers alike will find interesting.
 From the most gentle to the venomous ones, there is surely something to look forward to when scouring the depths of the seas.

 For non-divers, or even non-swimmers, you may find crablets in the shore, or if you’re lucky, a blue-ringed octopus or banded pipefish having their time in the tide pools.
 Of course the most adventurous ones will be treated to an array of beauty such as the warty frogfish, pygmy seahorse, decorator crab, and radiant corals.

 Not all seas house the same marine life.
-Each has something to show so you better prepare yourself for your great Philippine exploration to meet different marine life.
+Each has something to show so you better prepare yourself for your great exploration in the Philippines to meet different marine life.